Psychedelic/dank/xtc/README.md

 The Cycles Token (XTC) is Dank's first product.
 A cycles canister that provides users with a “wrapped/tokenized” version of cycles (XTC) **that can be held with just a Principal ID** (no need for a Cycles Wallet).
 The Cycles Token (XTC) was built following a Principal-ID centric token standard [(Repository)](https://github.com/Psychedelic/standards).

-**The Cycles Token (XTC) also has built-in developer features and functionality (like Cycles Wallet have)**, built into the XTC token itself so that it can used to **create and manage canisters through proxy calls, or develop in DFX** funding the cycles fees from your Cycles Token balance.
+**The Cycles Token (XTC) also has built-in developer features and functionality (like Cycles Wallet have)**, built into the XTC token itself so that it can be used to **create and manage canisters through proxy calls, or develop in DFX** funding the cycles fees from your Cycles Token balance.

 Each XTC token represents and is backed **1-to-1 with 1 Trillion Cycles (1 XTC = 1 Trillion Cycles)**  that they can hold, utilize, pay for computation, and trade with just like with any other token, tied to their Principal ID (and only requiring a Principal ID).